VoidXH/Cinema-Shader-Pack/README.md

 ## 1. How to use
 Copy the contents of the Shaders folder to the Shaders folder of a media player that supports HLSL, like MPC-HC.
-Go to the shader settings and add them before scaling.
+Go to the shader settings and add the selected ones as post-resize shaders.

 Some shaders can be configured.
 Open them with any text editor and modify the values under *Configuration* if it's present.